Ekaterina Babintseva

 Office and Contact

-Dr. Babintseva is currently accepting graduate students with interests in the history of computing and human sciences.
+Dr. Babintseva is currently accepting graduate students with interests in the history of computing, data, and mind sciences in the 20th century in the West.